Setting Spray Before or After Powder? The Complete Answer.

 Choosing the Right Setting Spray for Your Skin Type

-Different formulas give different finishes (discover the best setting sprays by skin type), so picking the right one matters:
+Different formulas give different finishes (discover the best setting sprays by skin type), so picking the right one matters.
+If you’re unsure where to start, alcohol-free sprays are universally suitable and work across all skin types without irritation.

 Step-by-Step: How to Use Setting Spray Correctly (full tutorial here)